hugoboulze/ChileMesh/1.0/05_plane_cuts/README.md

   - horizontal planes: -4km, -54km, -70km, -200km, -270km, -670k
   - north and south vertical planes

-Planes are insertes using Z-cracks module.
+Planes are inserted using Z-cracks module.

 Run the following script in the current directory: